Pay period

 A pay period is a recurring schedule businesses use to calculate and distribute employee wages.
 It determines how often employees get paid and impacts everything from payroll taxes to employee budgeting.

 Choosing the correct pay period for your business is important—it impacts cash flow, administrative workload, and compliance with labor laws.
-With Homebase payroll, you can set up and automate your pay schedule effortlessly.
+Pay periods also affect the morale of your team, and can assist with employee retention.

 Common types of pay periods